TORRESDESIGN/100-days-of-code/log.md

 largestOfFour([[4, 5, 1, 3], [13, 27, 18, 26], [32, 35, 37, 39], [1000, 1001, 857, 1]]);
 </script>
 ```
-Basically I need to code an algorithm that loops through the multi-dimensional array and extracting the  largest number in each sub-array, and spit it out in it's own array, essentially this: [5,27,39,1001]
+Basically I need to code an algorithm that loops through the multi-dimensional array and extracting the  largest number in each sub-array, and spit it out into it's own array, essentially this: [5,27,39,1001]

 While working on this, I ran into an issue where my for loop was no working correctly, and after tyring to troubleshoot the issue time and time again, I discovered it was just a typo, freaking typo.
 I hate when that happens.:triumph: